ClickHouse/terraform-provider-clickhouse/docs/index.md

 ### Optional

-- `environment` (String) Deployment environment of the OpenAPI the provider will interact with.
+- `api_url` (String) API URL of the ClickHouse OpenAPI the provider will interact with.
+Only specify if you have a specific deployment of the ClickHouse OpenAPI you want to run against.